arivolispark/blog/README.md

 | Probability | Deal with uncertainty
 | Statistics | Deal with data; no uncertainty involved
 | Statistical Inference | Deal with data under uncertainty

+# What are the different scenarios where mean = median = mode?
+The mean, median and mode could be same for any of the following scenarios:

+1. If the sample size is one
+2. If the data distribution has only one value:
+     eg: 200, 200, 200, 200, 200
+3. If the data distrbution is like this:  100, 200, 200, 200, 100
+4. Uniform distribution
+5. Normal distribution

+Usually, having no outliers helps immensely.